CHMMaas/PredictionTools/README.md

 # Updates
 Release: 2023

-Update 25 September 2023, added feature: indicate which metrics to show in calibration plot with show.metrics, which is a vector of TRUE/FALSE of length 8
+Update 25 September 2023, added feature to indicate which metrics to show in calibration plot with show.metrics (TRUE/FALSE vector of length 8)

 # Load
 library(PredictionTools)